dahuilangda/Meeting-ASR/frontend/README.md

 - Click on any transcript segment to jump to the corresponding audio position
 - Audio playback controls integrated with transcript display
 - Visual feedback during audio playback

+### Meeting Copilot Chat
+- Floating "会议助理" button opens a Copilot-style conversation window
+- Ask follow-up questions about the transcript or summary using the existing LLM backend
+- Quick prompt chips for action items, risks, and decision summaries

 ## Prerequisites